 You could also consider implementing a Mobile Device Management (MDM) solution to help reduce the security risks to these devices.
 MDM software is available to help you inventory, secure, manage, and protect mobile devices and ensure they are patched, encrypted, and only authorized software is installed and used.

 Of course, for these devices to be useful, you also need a stable internet connection.
-That might mean beefing up on bandwidth for some home offices.
+That might mean beefing up bandwidth for some home offices.
 Here are a few stop-gap measures if your internet is slow or choppy:

 - During video calls, shut down other bandwidth-consuming applications.